 The Brothers are also briefly mentioned in Kaplan’s The Encyclopedia of Tarot, Vol. IV (p.
-669) and concerning the above-mentioned Van Marle, M. L. D’Otrange writes in his article Thirteen Tarot Cards from the Visconti-Sforza Set (The Connoisseur, vol. 133, 1954, p.
-60): “Van Marle, although suggesting a Zavattari attribution for the cards in the Bergamo Museum and the Colleoni Collection, admits that this set (here referring to the so-called Tozzi cards) is of later date...”
+669) and concerning the above-mentioned Van Marle, M. L. D’Otrange writes in her article Thirteen Tarot Cards from the Visconti-Sforza Set (The Connoisseur, vol. 133, 1954, p.
+60): “Van Marle, although suggesting a Zavattari attribution for the cards in the Bergamo Museum and the Colleoni Collection, admits that this set [here referring to the so-called Tozzi cards] is of later date...”

-Michael Dummett says nothing, nada, zero of the Family in his The Game of Tarot (Duckworth, 1980) but luckily, in his The Visconti-Sforza Tarot Cards (George Braziller, Inc., 1986, p.
-12) he offers us a very enlightening revelation (highlighting be me):
+Michael Dummett says nothing of the brothers in The Game of Tarot (Duckworth, 1980) but luckily, in The Visconti-Sforza Tarot Cards (George Braziller, Inc. 1986, p.
+12) he offers us a very enlightening revelation (highlighting by me):

 Dummett continues (p.
 14): “The attribution of both the Brambilla and Visconti-Sforza packs to Francesco Zavattari – the first made for Filippo Maria and the second for Francesco Sforza – may, thus, be tentatively accepted, but not a late date for the Visconti di Modrone cards, which must be dated 1441.
 For the history of tarot cards it is the dating, rather than the artist, that is important: the identification of the latter only serves as a key to the former.
 Several artists may have worked on the Visconti di Modrone pack; if none of them was Francesco Zavattari, they were of the same school.
 So far, there is only the vaguest dating for the Brambilla pack, but the best clue lies in the nonstandard composition of the Visconti di Modrone one.”